exupero/saveSvgAsPng/README.md

 npm install save-svg-as-png
 ```

+## Prerequisites

+SaveSvgAsPng relies on JavaScript promises, so any browsers that don't natively support the standard `Promise` object will need to have a polyfill.

 ## Usage

 To save a PNG, include the script `saveSvgAsPng.js` in your page, then call the `saveSvgAsPng` function with an SVG node and a filename: